voanhhieu10250/rails_6.1.5_test/README.md

 # README

 - These errors happened when I created this project in Windows system.
-Everything seem to work well when using WSL to create new project.
+Everything seem to be the same when using WSL to create new project.
-- I had problem with the TestMailer (NameError) when trying to deploy on Heroku.
-I'd tried to fix it but I failed.
-So I decided to unable skip the Mailer and Testing files.
 - We also had problem when trying to create new rails project on Windows (tzinfo-data).
 So we used flag -B to prevent rails from running 'bundle install' while creating new project.
 - After created rails project, we had to deal with another problem about hashing algorithm that comes with Webpack.
 So I had to install Figaro gem to apply ENV for NODE_OPTIONS. [https://stackoverflow.com/questions/69394632/webpack-build-failing-with-err-ossl-evp-unsupported#:~:text=export-,NODE_OPTIONS%3D%2D%2Dopenssl%2Dlegacy%2Dprovider,-sachaw%27s%20comment%20to](link)
 - Don't forget to add production group in Gemfile for postgre DB.
 I made this mistake when I deploy this app to Heroku first time.